joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/02/style/tiny-modern-love-stories-my-family-owned-your-house.html

 **Is Giving Farmers Millions to Kill Millions of Chickens the Way to Curb Bird Flu?**\
 `Big poultry farms have received millions of dollars for their losses.
-Animal welfare groups contend that aid reinforces inhumane cullings of sick birds.`\
+Animal welfare groups contend that aid reinforces inhumane cullings of birds exposed to the virus.`\
 https://nytimes.com/2024/04/02/science/bird-flu-aid-animal-welfare.html

 **7 Rainy Songs for April Showers**\